 The National Trust estate is set in the Vale of York, within easy reach of Harrogate and Leeds, and offers sprawling lawns, herbaceous borders, woodland paths and a working kitchen garden.

 The garden, restaurant, shop, play area and toilets are open.
 The hall and gallery are closed due to ongoing conservation work.

-Beningbrough’s series of interlocking gardens each offer their own distinct seasonal interest – from wildlife havens to tranquil spots underneath the pergola, the opulence of a walled garden and colourful herbaceous borders buzzing with life - inspirational all year round.
-The garden is seeing something of a renaissance with designs by RHS Gold Award winner Andy Sturgeon taking shape.
-Step out on a longer walk through park and woodlands and beside the river with stunning views of the hall.
+Beningbrough’s garden is seeing something of a renaissance with designs by RHS Gold Award winner Andy Sturgeon taking shape.
+The series of interlocking gardens each offer their own distinct seasonal interest – from wildlife havens to tranquil spots underneath the pergola, the opulence of a walled garden and colourful herbaceous borders buzzing with life - inspirational all year round.
+Starting in early spring when over 300,000 bulbs including snowdrops raise their heads.
+Blossom is the star of the show as spring turns into summer when the herbaceous borders take centre stage.

 |National Trust members||Free|

 |Family (2 adults - November – February 2021)||£22.50|

 |Family (1 adult - November – February 2021)||£13.50|